 Over the weekend, I joined a Youth Support Group activity organized by our National Cancer Society Malaysia Youth Ambassador: Mei Sze.
 The group gathers cancer patients and survivors aged 18-35 years old.
 Mei Sze has been consistently organizing fun monthly activities and I’ve joined two so far!

 The one that happened in the recent weekend was a workout session at Curves Malaysia.
-Curves is a female-only gym that focuses on strength training via their 30-min circuit.
+Curves is a female-only gym that focuses on teaching about healthy pre-workout food and aims at strength training via their 30-min circuit.
 I’ve never been exposed to this before so it was my first time and I loved it!
 Continue reading Working Out At Curves For The First Time

 I wrote about hiking at Setia Alam Community Trail during my first hike there six months ago; took Route A up and Route B down.
 I actually commented that going up Route A was not physically challenging with my 4-month-old surgery wound.
 Today, I’m not sure if I’d say the same.
 Continue reading Got Lost Hiking at Setia Alam Community Trail